 Talk to your friends.
 What do your friends want?
 Just broad, general questions.
 "Really what do you want in life?"
 They may say something that may relate to something that you know about that you can provide a product or a service.
 What is the culture, what is the city, the village that you happen to live in?
 What do they need?
 Talk to people.
 Talk to the mayor.
 Talk the people running the thing.
 What do people want?
 Is it education?
 Is it some kind of a product?
 Or don't people know what they want?
 You have to get out and talk to people.

+12. Figure out what people might want.
 You can ask people what they want, and they can tell you.
 A lot of people are just going to say the same old thing.
-Sometimes you have to come up with something that they might want that they don't even know that they wanted.
+Sometimes you have to come up with something that they might want that they don't even know that they want it.
 There's a famous quote by Henry Ford.
 "If I ask my customers what they wanted, they would've said a faster horse.
 They wouldn't have said a car."

 Steve Jobs had that same idea about the iPhone and all the things, the Apple computer and all those kinds of things.
 People didn't know they wanted a personal computer until it was invented.